 This topic includes a recommendation to allow for the formation of joint ventures to resolve contention.
 Further discussion of private resolution of contention is discussed under Topic 35: Auctions: Mechanisms of Last Resort / Private Resolution of Contention Sets.

-This topic addresses types of application changes that do and do not require public comment.
+This topic addresses types of application changes that do and do not require an operational comment period.
 Discussion of tools and processes associated with application comment are included under Topic 28: Role of Application Comment.

 This topic discusses certain types of application changes including adding or modifying Registry Voluntary Commitments in response to public comments, objections, GAC Consensus Advice, or GAC Early Warnings.
 These program elements are discussed under the following topics: Topic 28: Role of Application Comment, Topic 31: Objections, Topic 30: GAC Early Warning and GAC Consensus Advice, and Topic 9: Registry Voluntary Commitments / Public Interest Commitments.